johnludeke/acoustic-stimulation-to-improve-sleep/notebooks/jludeke2/NOTEBOOK.md

 # John Ludeke's Lab Notebook for ECE 445
 ## Thursday, March 26
 ### Overview
 Cleaned up schematic for audio subsystem and wired it in.
+After these updates, the entire PCB is complete.
+In addition, all parts will be available, and there are no errors or warnings in the ERC and DRC.

 ### Schematic update
 I just organized the schematic so that it is clean and readable with no components too close together.
 <img width="1240" height="721" alt="image" src="https://github.com/user-attachments/assets/abf8b020-8013-4cbd-a130-07e3a6b3a74f" />

 ### PCB update
 The PCB had to have its BLE system moved to be closer to the ADS so that the audio subsystem could be as far from it as possible (since the audio subsystem is noisy and we don't want to disrupt the ADS).
+Additionally, updates were made to the schematic by teammates to remove a resistor and diode array.
+I traced in those changes as well.
 <img width="836" height="740" alt="image" src="https://github.com/user-attachments/assets/0adb9873-ba31-4f6b-8b5a-313cfca098e7" />